GuillaumeR16/env_claims_detector/README.md

 ## Augmented dataset
 For all the results that follow, these have been created and taken from the following file: models_prediction_augmented.ipynb

+After conducting a thorough analysis on enhancing our models through the incorporation of diverse classifiers and vectorizers, as well as fine-tuning each model individually, we aimed to investigate the impact of improving the initial dataset on performance metrics.
+In light of this, leveraging chatGPT's assistance, we supplemented our testing dataset with an additional 415 environmental claims.

 <img width="800" alt="image" src="https://github.com/noelopez-E4S/env_claims_detector/assets/114017894/2db8c196-079e-472e-8825-99c3a4655e7b">